Covid 19 coronavirus: Magazine industry pleads for support from Faafoi

 This expense has only grown as NZ Post has steadily increased postage costs in recent years.

-NZ Post is planning a further increase of between 3 the 10 per cent at the beginning of July.
+NZ Post is planning a further increase of between 3 and 10 per cent at the beginning of July.

 "A 50 per cent subsidy of postal charges would be a lifeline for our struggling industry," says Duggan.